vishaljain1299024/ODBC-Access-to-SQL-Server-/README.md

-# ODBC-Access-to-SQL-Server
-ODBC Access to SQL server through IBM informix driver in R and Extracting dump of Tables
+# ODBC-Access-to-SQL-Server through IBM informix driver in R and Extracting dump of Tables

 We require library "ibmdbR","ODBC"